No-fault advocacy group says its plan can lower auto insurance costs

-LANSING, MICH., (WZZM)- - A group protecting Michigan's No-Fault law says it has several ideas on how to lower the cost of auto insurance.
+LANSING, MICH. - A group protecting Michigan's no-fault law says it has several ideas on how to lower the cost of auto insurance.

-Tuesday afternoon, the Coalition for Protecting Auto No-Fault or CPAN proposed major reforms.
+The Coalition for Protecting Auto No-Fault, or CPAN, proposed major reforms during the afternoon Tuesday, May 16.

 They include adopting a fee schedule for health providers who treat auto accident victims and capping hourly rates for family-provided care.